redkyn/assigner/TUTORIAL.md

     If you hover your mouse cursor over the button, it should display 'Download Enrolled Students Table to Excel'.
     Click this button and save the resulting file somewhere.
 3. Open the file you downloaded in step 2 in Excel or LibreOffice and save it as a CSV.
-    (You may notice that the name of the file you downloaded ends in `.csv`.
+    (You may notice that the name of the file you downloaded already ends in `.csv`.
-     This is a convenient lie; PeopleSoft actually exports an HTML table and relies on Excel to detect and import this correctly.)
+     This is a convenient lie; PeopleSoft actually exports an HTML table and relies on Excel to detect and import this correctly.
+     Assigner expects an actual honest-to-goodness CSV file, so you need to use Excel to generate one.)
 4. Run `assigner import <path to file generated in step #3> <section letter>`.
     You can import several sections into the same roster by specifying different section letters.